 See all featured cruises to Iceland

 A world made of words; Ireland is a small island with a memorable punch.
 With its rich 1,000 year history and contemporary architecture, Dublin has produced many great writers.
 Walking city tours will help you to discover more about the likes of Oscar Wilde (writer of The Importance of Being Ernest), Bram Stoker (Dracula) and James Joyce (author of Ulysses).
 The tours are also a great opportunity to meet likeminded travellers.

-The museum, Titanic Belfast, is a must see.
+Outside of literature, the museum, Titanic Belfast, is a must-see.
 There are nine interactive galleries to explore, each telling the tragic story of this historic ship, built in the city between 1909 and 1912.